BlueOnBLack/PKeyInspector/README.md

 **PKeyInspector** is a Proof‑Of‑Concept tool for administrators, auditors, and authorized researchers that aggregates metadata from `pkeyconfig` files, vendor XMLs, and system sources and produces human‑friendly reports (HTML, PDF, Excel, CSV).
 It also demonstrates the use of low‑level and undocumented platform internals to collect richer metadata when required.

 > Because low‑level and undocumented APIs can access internal structures and behavior that are not guaranteed stable or safe, those capabilities are explicitly **research‑only**, gated, and disabled by default.

 ---

-## Why low‑level / undocumented APIs?
-High‑level documented APIs and registry queries are the safest route for typical inventory tasks, but they sometimes omit contextual metadata or vendor annotations.
-Low‑level techniques are included in this PoC to demonstrate:

-- how additional contextual metadata can be discovered in memory, binary structures, or policy blocks,
-- methods to recover richer SKU/product information when documented sources are unavailable,
-- research techniques for forensic analysis and vendor‑compatibility research.

-**Important:** Low‑level methods are brittle, platform‑version dependent, and may change or break with updates.
-They can also pose safety, privacy, and legal risks — see the Research‑only section and `SECURITY.md`.

----